Why Apple and Google Virus Alert Apps have Limited Success | ExBulletin

 Proximity detection in the virus alert app may also be inconsistent.
 Last year’s survey of Google systems for Android phones on the Light Rail tram in Dublin found that metal walls, floors and ceilings distorted Bluetooth signal strength, and the possibility of accurate proximity detection randomly selected passengers.
 Trigger a notification.

 Such glitches have frustrated early adopters such as Kimberly Craig, Mayor of Salinas, California.
-In December of last year, when the virus outbreak surged, she downloaded a state contact notification app on her Android smartphone and said she immediately tested positive for Covid-19. ..
+When the virus outbreak surged last December, she said she downloaded a state contact notification app on her Android smartphone and was immediately tested positive for COVID-19.
 But after she entered the verification code, she said the system couldn’t send an alert to the partner she lived in and downloaded the app.

-I don’t know what to say to you if you don’t pick up people from the same household, Mayor Craig said.
+Craig said I don’t know what to say to you if you don’t pick up people from the same household.

 In a statement, Steph Hannon, senior director of product management for Google’s contact notification, said in a statement that there are known challenges in estimating accurate distances between devices using Bluetooth technology, and the company continues to improve accuracy.
 He said he was working on it.